lschubert/oci-lab-ocne/README.md

 The following three VMs are available in this Lab Environment

-* ocne-operator: Linux VM with CLI Tools to access (OCNE) Kubernetes Cluster
+* ocne-operator: Linux VM with CLI Tools to access (OCNE) Kubernetes Cluster and the Platform API Server
-* ocne-control: (OCNE) Kubernetes Master Node running the API Server and Platform Agent
+* ocne-control: (OCNE) Kubernetes Master Node running the Platform Agent
 * ocne-worker: (OCNE) Kubernetes Worker Node running Platform Agent

 From Visual Studio Code Terminal connect with